narumij/SceneKit-util/README.md

 # SceneKit-util

-Easily assemble SCN Geometry from Array or MTL Buffer.
+Easily assemble SCNGeometry from Array or MTL Buffer.

 ## Motivation